kshitizag/Logic-Assignmen/Source/main-page.md

     > Increases memory usage a little, but improves readability and understanding of the code

- - Ignore any whitespaces in the expression
+ - Ignoring any white spaces in the expression

     > Increases code robustness